 - CRC researchers are editors of major journals including IEEE Transactions on Software Engineering, IEEE Transactions on Systems, Man and Cybernetics, IEEE Software, IET Image Processing, ACM Transactions on Information Systems, International Journal of Human-Computer Studies, Expert Systems, and Machine Vision and Applications.

 - Our research students are ‘first-class citizens’, participating fully in the research life of the institution as well as in a coherent programme of weekly postgraduate seminars, mentoring and research skills training, annual research conferences and other online and face-to-face activities, in addition to individual supervision discussions.

 - Students conduct research on projects proposed by supervisors, although we also welcome proposals for other research topics that align with our research areas.
 We accept full-time and part-time students.
-We also offer a Virtual MPhil programme for part-time study at a distance, supported by a range of technologies for online study, supervision and assessment.

 - Students have opportunities to work with industry and other universities, building on our established collaborations and network of contacts.

 We have a wide range of powerful computing resources, and an infrastructure for development and prototyping.
 We have a variety of configurable lab spaces for technical and human studies, and development resources for new technologies.

 Please see The Open University website http://www.open.ac.uk/postgraduate/research-degrees/fees-and-funding for more information